xuwudawei/personal-website/src/content/jobs/ASQII2016/index.md

 url: ''
 ---

-- Developed native apps for the android platform.
+- Developed native apps for the android platform using Java.
 - Optimized battery usage of existing apps by leveraging recommended development patterns for the platform.
 - Redesign existing app using [material design](https://material.io/design/) principles.